vedamanikanta2023/ecom/README.md

-Hi I'm Vedamanikanta Vanga, React JS devloper with 2 years in-hand experience.
+Hi, I'm Vedamanikanta Vanga, a React JS developer with 2 years of hands-on experience.

-******************************************************************************

-You can find the functionality of the Todos Application  below.
+Below is the functionality of the Todos Application:

-I have created the This application using the create-react-app command.
+* Setup: The application was created using the create-react-app command.

-I have added routing and redux for state management.
-I have added simle authentication using redux.
-If user is not logged in he can't see any other routes.

-Initially user will be landed in the login page.
-There I've implemented simple login logic.
+* Routing and State Management: Implemented routing and state management using React Router and Redux.
+* Authentication: Added simple authentication with Redux.
+Unauthenticated users cannot access other routes.

+* Login Page:
+    * Users land on the login page initially.
+    * Simple login logic is implemented here.
-By clicking the login Button...
-You will be routed to the common page.
+    * Upon clicking the login button, users are routed to the main page.
-There are two buttons 1.Goto Dashboard 2.
-Goto Todo.

-If you clicked on 2nd button you'll be redirected to the Todos appliction.
-There You can see all the functionalities you have mentioned in the assignments.

-Todo add a Todo, user have to select the priority (Initially the priority will be high).
-Then user have to give todo name in the input field.

-Then the user have to click on the Add Todo button.

-After clicking the Add Todo button the todo will be added to the list you can see on the screen.
-With todo there will be to icons 1.Edit 2Delete

-if you clicked on the edit you can edit the perticular todo.
-If you clicked on the cancel button in the popup then the todo will be added back to the list.
-If you edit and clicked to save the todo.
-It will be added to the list by it's priority wise.

-In the above scenarios adding, deleting editing whenver user does the editing the todos list the todos will be added to the localStorage.

-I have also implemented the to go back to the common page where we can go to dashboard(instead we can navbar later).
+* Main Page:

+    * Features two buttons: "Goto Dashboard" and "Goto Todo".
+    * Clicking "Goto Todo" redirects to the Todos application where all assignment functionalities are visible.

+* Todos Application:

+* Add Todo:

+    * Users must select a priority (default is high) and enter the todo name.
+    * Clicking "Add Todo" adds the item to the list.

+* Edit Todo:

+    * Clicking the edit icon allows editing the todo.
+    * The user can either cancel (reverting changes) or save (updating the list by priority).

+* Delete Todo: Allows users to delete a specific todo.
+* Local Storage: All changes (adding, editing, deleting) are saved to localStorage.

+* Navigation:

+    * Users can return to the commonpage from any route.
-User can logout from any route.
-Whenever the user clicks on the logout button, the login value in the store will be changed then by the RequireAuth authentication user will be redirected to the login page.
+    * Logout is available from any route, which changes the login state in the store and redirects the user to the login page.

+Additional Details:

-Icons were separately stored in another fild named icon.js
+* Icons are stored in a separate file named icon.js.

-For routing I've used react-router package
-Redux as statemangement.
-Material UI and Tailwind Css were used to implement styling.
-And Bootstrap Icons were used.

-**Redux was just involved for routing and authentication.
-The todos will not be stored in the Redux store.
+* Used react-router for routing and Redux for state management.
+* Styled the application using Material UI, Tailwind CSS, and Bootstrap Icons.
+* Redux is used primarily for routing and authentication, not for storing todos.